julian-fong/real-estate-predictor/README.md

 ## ⚠️ Important

 This project is also built using the **Repliers** API.
-To utilize the dataset modules to extract live GTA listings data, or to do predictions via the sample models in this library, you will need a key to do so.
+To utilize the dataset modules to extract live GTA listings data, or to do predictions via the sample models in this library, you will need an API key to do so.
 More information about Repliers can be found [here](https://repliers.com/).

 ## Installation